 Can federal employees receive reimbursement for professional liability insurance?

 Yes.
-Certain federal employees can receive partial reimbursement for professional liability insurance.
-The federal government will reimburse up to 50% of the annual premium for the following federal employees:
+Certain qualified employees can receive partial reimbursement for professional liability insurance.
+The federal government will reimburse up to 50% of the annual premium (one-half the costs) for the following federal employees:

 - Members of the Senior Executive Service